Caga Tio Nadal Montjuic Barcelona view

 6. Port Vell Christmas Market

-This is a brand new Christmas market in Barcelona!
-And it coincides with the 150th anniversary of the Port of Barcelona.
+This is a relatively new Christmas market in Barcelona, which started with the 150th anniversary of the Port of Barcelona.

-It will start near the Columbus statue (plaça del Portal de la Pau) at the bottom of the Rambla, a place where there are more tourists than locals.
+It starts near the Columbus statue (plaça del Portal de la Pau) at the bottom of the Rambla, a place where there are more tourists than locals.
 And the city is trying to revitalise so that locals go back there.

-As I write this article, it hasn’t started yet.
-But it will do shortly, with some 5000 m2 of surface area containing a stage for entertainment, and wooden stalls selling craftwork, decoration, food, and drinks!
+With some 5000 m2 of surface area, it contains a stage for entertainment, and wooden stalls selling craftwork, decoration, food, and drinks!

-From an energy perspective, I am happy to see they will use LED lights to power the biggest Christmas tree of Catalunya with about 100, 000 lights!
+From an energy perspective, they will use LED lights to power the biggest Christmas tree of Catalunya with about 100, 000 lights.
 So it will be like having a light show put on every night!

 7. Design Christmas markets in Barcelona